Stephen0512/Musical-Instrument-Project/README.md

 # Musical-instrument-project
-A part of school Fablab program

-This is a project which I done in my school Fablab Program.
-My purpose for this task is to create a musical instrument with five different nodes.
-In order to complete this program, I first built the Ardunio mainboard using CPUs, resistors and capacitors.
-Welding machine was used to finish this task.
-Then I used wires, buttons and a buzzer to build the complete curcuit.
-In order to produce the standard nodes using the buzzer, I did some researches online about the frequency of each nodes.
-I wrote the code using in the Arduino mainboard later with the data I found during my research.

-In order to further improve my musical instrument, I added two more buttons into my equipment.
-I also changed the code using in the Arduino mainboard which enables the instrument to change its nodes into three different ranges.
-This improvement makes my musical instrument able to produce 15 nodes instead of 5 nodes.
-In order to make the instrument better, I should add more buzzers into the circuit in the future which can help it produce different nodes at the same time.
+## Project Overview
+As part of the school Fablab program, I embarked on a project to create a musical instrument capable of producing five distinct notes.
+The primary goal was to design and build an electronic instrument using basic components and Arduino technology, enhancing my understanding of electronics, programming, and sound theory.

+## Development Process
+### Building the Arduino Mainboard
+- **Components Used:** CPUs, resistors, and capacitors were the main components.
+- **Assembly:** The components were assembled on the Arduino mainboard.
+- **Soldering:** A welding machine was utilized to securely solder the components, ensuring robust connections.

+### Creating the Circuit
+- **Components:** The circuit was built using wires, buttons, and a buzzer.
+- **Functionality:** The buttons were used to control the notes played by the buzzer.

+### Programming the Arduino
+- **Research:** I conducted online research to find the correct frequencies for each of the five notes.
+- **Coding:** Using the Arduino IDE, I programmed the mainboard with the frequencies to control the buzzer’s output.

+## Enhancements
+To further improve the instrument, I made several upgrades:
+- **Additional Buttons:** Added two more buttons to increase the musical range.
+- **Advanced Programming:** Modified the Arduino code to enable the instrument to switch among three different note ranges, effectively allowing the instrument to produce 15 different notes.

+## Future Improvements
+- **Multiple Buzzers:** To enrich the sound quality and complexity, adding more buzzers to the circuit will enable simultaneous production of different notes.
+- **Complex Sound Patterns:** Incorporate more complex sound patterns and possibly programmable music sequences.